 Cell and Molecular Biology

 The student body here consists of nearly 2,000 co-ed students, approximately 85% of whom are state residents.
-And, of the over 7,100 alumni alive today, about 5,100 still reside in Pennsylvania.
+Of the more than 7,100 alumni alive today, about 5,000 still reside in Pennsylvania.